trazfr/alarm/README.md

 - Better tests for the graphical (screen + renderer + window) and audio part (but hardware dependent)
 - Unittest more classes, but I don't want to use GMock as it would need `virtual` in a lot of methods :/
 - Create a Debian package to ease the deployment once the code is stable enough
+- Organize `src` in subfolders as we are getting near 100 C++ files in it?

 Due to an some package delivery:

 - TFT output (need to output with dispman to a layer then copy to `/dev/fb1`)
 - PWM for the TFT backlight?
 - TFT touchscreen input
-- AM2320 sensor (find or write a Linux hwmon driver, and support `/sys/class/hwmon` in the program)
+- AM2320 sensor (AM2315's datasheet seems compatible and there is a [Linux driver](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/iio/humidity/am2315.c))
 - DS3231 real time clock (there is an [official Linux driver](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/rtc/rtc-ds1307.c) so it should be transparent)

 ## License